 We developed the technology of self-explanatory simulators to overcome these problems.
 A self-explanatory simulator includes a numerical component that provides all the accuracy and speed of traditional numerical simulators.
 It also includes a qualitative component that provides explanations of the simulator's results in intuitive, causal terms.
-Such simulators can be built automatically by compilers which use explicit representations of the expert's concepts of the domain to write efficient numerical programs.
-The fact that the qualitative model which forms the basis for the simulator's explanations was used in the construction of the simulator itself helps ensure that the qualitative and numerical components of the simulator are mutually coherent.
-The causal explanations provided by a self-explanatory simulator suffice for many questions about the system's behavior, and could be used as an entry point for multimedia systems which provided deeper background information.
+Such simulators can be built automatically by compilers that use explicit representations of the expert's concepts of the domain to write efficient numerical programs.
+The fact that the qualitative model that forms the basis for the simulator's explanations was used in the construction of the simulator itself helps ensure that the qualitative and numerical components of the simulator are mutually coherent.
+The causal explanations provided by a self-explanatory simulator suffice for many questions about the system's behavior, and could be used as an entry point for multimedia systems that provide deeper background information.

 Self-explanatory simulators can generate numerical data, just like traditional simulators

 Self-explanatory simulators can also generate conceptual explanations of the behavior.